 You might have heard countless things about Paris.
 You might have been there more than once.
 But Paris is a city brimming with many places to visit – from world-class museums to less-known hidden gems – you will never exhaust the adventures it offers.
 To help you discover the crème de la crème of Paris attractions, TourScanner has curated the 43 best places to visit in Paris and put them on this Ultimate Paris Bucket List.

-Now keep scrolling and join us on a virtual tour to Paris. 🙂 Are you ready?
+Now keep scrolling and join us on a virtual tour to Paris (map a the end of the article) 🙂 Are you ready?

 1. Eiffel Tower

 Paris’s most iconic attraction, the Eiffel Tower was constructed for the 1889 World Exposition and reaches an astonishing height of over 300 meters.
 A ride on its elevator will bring you to the top of the tower, where you can absorb a panorama and find the engineer Gustave Eiffel’s secret apartment on display.

 – Open everyday, except 14th July, from 9 am to 11 pm.

 The world’s most visited museum the Louvre has it entrance characterized by a sleek glass pyramid.
 Once you enter, you’d be amazed by its abundant art collection including some of the world’s most celebrated artworks, such as, Leonardo da Vinci’s “Mona Lisa” and Michelangelo’s “Dying Slave”.